Mr. Allan Laboucan reports

 Dr. Julio Pinto Linares, doctor in geological sciences with specialty in economic geology, qualified professional No. 01365 by the MMSA (Mining and Metallurgical Society of America) for Advance Gold, is the qualified person as defined by National Instrument 43-101 responsible for the accuracy of technical information contained in this news release.

 About Advance Gold Corp.

-Advance Gold is a TSX Venture Exchange-listed junior exploration company focused on acquiring and exploring mineral properties containing precious metals.
+Advance Gold is a junior exploration company focused on acquiring and exploring mineral properties containing precious metals.
 The company acquired a 100-per-cent interest in the Tabasquena silver mine in Zacatecas, Mexico, in 2017 and the Venaditas project, also in Zacatecas, in April, 2018.
 In addition, Advance Gold holds a 12.23-per-cent interest in strategic claims in the Liranda corridor in Kenya, East Africa.
 The remaining 87.77 per cent of the Kakamega project is held by Shanta Gold Ltd.

 © 2020 Canjex Publishing Ltd. All rights reserved.